scrampin/CV/README.md

 #### Strategy

 I have consistently held positions that have allowed me to create both long and mid-term strategic plans.
-In my position as lead tester for an LNG trader, I planned and delivered a series of trsting cycles for newly developed treasury software over 9 months.
-In my role as Director of Communications at Giving What We Can, I wrote the comminications strategy for the charity for the period of a year, as well as managing a website redesign that lasted for nine months.
+In my position as lead tester for an LNG trader, I planned and delivered a series of testing cycles for newly developed treasury software over 9 months.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+In my role as Director of Communications at Giving What We Can, I managed a  managing a website redesign that lasted for nine months.
+This involved communicating with and coordinating the roles of graphic designers, developers and copywriters, as well as designing the vision and strategy for the website.
+Once implemented, signup rates to the blog and newsletters increased by 20%.

+I wrote the comminications strategy for the charity for yearly periods.
+This involved developing and delivering on KPI's for the charity's publicity and press.
+Most notably, the efforts of my team drove an increase in membership of over 150%, from 310 to 800.
+The monthly average growth was 28 members per month; twice as many as the 14 initially planned.

 ## Education